smnorris/bcbasins/README.md

 python 05_create_prelim_watersheds.py
 ```

-Finally, aggregate the watersheds and dump to output shapefile:
+Move the .gdb created by above script to `/data/fwa_temp.gdb`, then  aggregate the watersheds and dump to output shapefile:

 ```
 python 06_create_output_watersheds.py